and Awards 2014:

 held the Conference for the past few years).
 Using the theme of "Science Fiction and the Real World,"

-we examine the relationship between futurism, extrapolation, invention, and
+we discussed the intersection between futurism, extrapolation, invention, science

 addition to the John W. Campbell Memorial